rehierl/node-tree-outliner/1-2-0-node-trees/1-4-subtree.md

 Note that a subtree is commonly defined as: "A connected subgraph of a tree".
 By that definition, the super-graph `G` is required to be a tree.
-Because of that, and because the subgraph `S` is required to be a connected subgraph of the super-graph `G`, `S` is itself consequently a tree.
+Because of that, and because the subgraph `S` is required to be a connected subgraph of `G`, `S` is itself consequently a tree.
 This definition is therefore more specific than the above.

 A **strict/proper subtree** `S := (M,F)` is a subtree formed from a graph `G := (V,E)` by removing at least one vertex and/or edge (i.e. `(#M < #V)`